dribdat/dribdat/README.md

 # Dribdat

-**An open source hackathon management application that playfully assists your team in crowdsourcing technical designs.
-See [Tour de Hack](https://dribdat.cc/tour) for more examples, and [User handbook](https://dribdat.cc/usage) for screenshots.**
+**An open source hackathon management application that playfully assists your team in crowdsourcing technical designs.**

-🏳️‍🌈 We aim to include people of all backgrounds in using and developing this tool - no matter your age, gender, race, ability, or sexual identity.
-See our [Contributor Covenant Code of Conduct](code_of_conduct.md), and visit the [HackIntegration Hackfinder](https://hackintegration.ch/hackfinder) to discover events connected to ongoing research & development in this area.
+🚲 See [Tour de Hack](https://dribdat.cc/tour) for examples, and [User handbook](https://dribdat.cc/usage) for screenshots. 📝 Visit the [Hackfinder](https://hackintegration.ch/hackfinder) to find opportunites to connect to events and the [research project](https://hackintegration.ch) supporting our work. 🏳️‍🌈 We aim to include people of all backgrounds in using and developing this tool - no matter your age, gender, race, ability, or sexual identity: see our [Code of Conduct](code_of_conduct.md).

-🏔️ There are mirrors on [Codeberg](https://codeberg.org/dribdat/dribdat) and [GitHub](https://github.com/dribdat/dribdat)

-🩵 Please support the project on [OpenCollective](https://opencollective.com/dribdat/updates)
+🏔️ There are mirrors on [Codeberg](https://codeberg.org/dribdat/dribdat) and [GitHub](https://github.com/dribdat/dribdat) 🩵 Please support the project on [OpenCollective](https://opencollective.com/dribdat/updates)

 <a href="https://opencollective.com/dribdat/donate" target="_blank"><img src="https://opencollective.com/dribdat/donate/button@2x.png?color=blue" width=300 /></a>

 # Purpose

-Created in light of the [Hacker ethic](https://en.wikipedia.org/wiki/Hacker_ethic), the philosophy of `d}}BD{t` is (in a nutshell):
+Created in light of the [Hacker ethic](https://en.wikipedia.org/wiki/Hacker_ethic), the philosophy of Dribdat is (in a nutshell):

 - **Commit sustainably**: aggregate results in standard web data formats for search and archiving.
 - **Go live and let live**: efficiently deploy designs, dev envs, docs accessible to your entire team.